snunnari/otree_centipede/README.md

 # oTree App for Centipede Game
+### Authors

-### Salvatore Nunnari, Bocconi University, salvatore.nunnari@unibocconi.it
+Salvatore Nunnari, Bocconi University, salvatore.nunnari@unibocconi.it

-### Luca Congiu, Bocconi University, luca.congiu@unibocconi.it
+Luca Congiu, Bocconi University & University of Insubria, lcongiu@uninsubria.it

+---

 This repository contains one oTree app: